AbyteofteA/MiteVox/README.md

 ### engine / MiteVox
 The core of the engine.
 It defines the **entry point**.
-- Skeletal animation
+- Skeletal animations
-- Morph target animation (per-vertex animation)
+- Morph target animations (per-vertex animations)
 - engine_config.json

 ### engine / Renderer